SimonWindsor/todolist/README.md

 ## What was Learnt During Production

 When I began learning React, I was learning to create components with classes, as opposed to using functions and hooks which I learnt later.
 This app uses classes but I wish I had created it a bit later after having explored functions and hooks.
-Adapability was a fucus as I wanted this to be a mobile-first design.
+Adapability was a focus as I wanted this to be a mobile-first design.
 I expereinced less difficulty with this than I did with a previous project.

 ## Potential Future Developments